Advent of Code 2022 and Exercism

 • having some large numbers and inputs to deal with

-• testing your problem solving skills with programming
+• testing problem solving skills with programming

 My solutions to Advent of Code 2022 and Exercism on github